 When it comes to trackers, you should consider two things—the physical hardware installed into a vehicle, and the software that will track and record locations.
 With hardware, you want something that is compact and has a built-in antenna.
 A compact design ensures that the unit is discreet so that drivers are not constantly reminded that their vehicle is being tracked.

-A built-in antenna helps to strengthen the GPS signal so that you never lose track of a vehicle.
+A built-in antenna helps to strengthen the GPS for car signal so that you never lose track of a vehicle.
 This will prevent buyers from running out on their financial obligations if they cannot make a payment on their loan.
 Also, consider the battery life and how easily the unit can be installed into a vehicle.
 You don’t want to spend days setting up a complicated monitoring system, nor do you want to worry about the tracker suddenly dying.
 Look for extended battery lives and simple setups.
 For this type of model, the Fleet Track is an excellent option, offering compactness, a long battery life, easy installation, and accurate tracking.

 Though the hardware is certainly important, the software is the real selling point for any GPS tracking unit.
 Good software keeps you in constant contact with your fleet and provides the data you’ll use, should you need it.
 The best software packages are multi-faceted and do more than just simply track your fleet.
 Keep an eye for software that compiles tracking data into a detailed yet easy to read report.